coop182/jquery.dfp.js/Readme.markdown

 Default Targeting
 -----------------

-The following targeting options are built into this script and should be setup in your DFP account (within Inventory/Custom Targeting) to make full use of them:
+The following targeting options are built into this script and should be setup in your DFP account ([within Inventory/Custom Targeting][Custom targeting]) to make full use of them:

 <table>
     <tr>